 How does ATD pursue the global travel market?Back to top

-ATD's International Representatives are Venessa Alexander and Della Tully.
-Their contact information is as follows:
+ATD's International Representatives in the UK/Ireland are Venessa Alexander and Andy Facer for tour and consumer travel and Surinder Manku for travel trade .
+The contact information is as follows:

 Global Travel Marketing

 In the German/Austria/Switzerland markets, a German Partnership with several of the major destination marketing organizations in Alabama has been formed to provide representation in those markets for important tourism sections of Alabama.
 The partnership contracts with Textransfer in Germany.
 Our representative for Public Relations and Marketing is Janin Nachweh.
 The contact information is as follows:Janin Nachtweh

 Public Relations & Marketing